Lramseyer/vaporview/API_DOCS.md

 # Save File Format (Proposal)

 Note tha this is a proposal, which does not reflect the actual file format.
-I plan to coordinate with the Surfer team to standardize on a format, and this oultlines the things I would want for vaporview.
+I plan to coordinate with the Surfer team to standardize on a format, and this outlines the things I would want for vaporview.

 ## Window Configuration